 Attempts to replace meanings previously found in gaming but also trying to rediscover its enjoyment (treatment-seeking group)

-For treatment-seekers, the cutback of gaming had led to gaps of meaning and available daily time.
+For treatment-seekers, the cutback of gaming had led to gaps of meaning and free daily time.
 What had previously been at the top of their value hierarchies and used to take numerous daily hours was (at least partly) gone.
-To fill these gaps, the participants were actively reconstructing daily routines and seeking new meaningful activities, while simultaneously trying to hold on to gaming as a reassembled part of it.
+To fill these gaps, the participants were actively reconstructing routines and seeking new meaningful activities, while simultaneously trying to hold on to gaming as a reassembled part of it.

 At the time of the first interview, Fredrika had quit gaming completely.
 In her own words, the problem was that she would always “take gaming as [evaluated] performance” and there was no other way for her to play.
 Having left gaming behind, she initially suffered a period of depression but had overcome it the next year.
-In our follow-up, she felt her “search for the self” (after having stopped her daily 10–16-hour gaming routine) was still ongoing and this involved exploring new activities and life paths, from friends and studies to hobbies and work.
+In our follow-up, she felt her “search for the self” (after having stopped her daily 10–16-hour gaming routine at the start of treatment) was still ongoing and this involved exploring new activities and life paths, from friends and studies to hobbies and work.
 On one hand, she had a clear idea of her new values and what she wanted, but at the same time she was also afraid of wanting because that would come with the risk of not accomplishing what she wants.

 Gaming became a problem for me only after I revised my life goals.
 [But] the more I think “this is how it’s going to be”, the less it ever goes like that.
 You cannot control life… Today I’m trying to look at my future more in terms of general life goals: what do I want to give to the society and other people?
 [Whenever] I try to be more specific, it never happens and then I just get disappointed.